onflow/nft-storefront/docs/documentation.md

 ## Glossary

-<a name="saleCut"></a>SaleCut - A struct consists a recipient and amount of token ,i.e. cut that must be sent to recipient when a NFT get sold.
+<a name="saleCut"></a>SaleCut - A struct consists a recipient and amount of token, eg: cut that must be sent to recipient when a NFT get sold.